 If using a desktop or laptop it might be worth looking at the Movo Universal USB lavalier microphone.
 It’s essentially the Movo LV10 lavalier microphone plus a Sabrent USB sound adapter.
 Currently, it’s an absolute steal and can be used with your computer and smartphone.
 To use it with your smartphone for Zoom calls, just forget the USB adapter and plug the TRRS jack into your phone (you may need a TRRS jack adapter for your phone).

 I’ve used the MOVO LV10 to record the dialogue for one of my client’s online video courses and think it did a terrific job, and the price is as attractive as the mic.
-You can click here to find out moreOpens in a new tab. on Amazon.
+You can click here to find out more on Amazon.

 USB Condenser microphone

 Condenser microphones can be expensive, but there are a few condenser USB mics that are affordable enough for Zoom meetings.
 The Blue Yeti is hugely popular with many vloggers and podcasters.
-I would recommend the Blue YetiOpens in a new tab. to anyone, provided you have additional recording needs, such as capturing great sound for YouTube or podcaster.
+I would recommend the Blue Yeti to anyone, provided you have additional recording needs, such as capturing great sound for YouTube or podcaster.
 However, if you just need great sound for Zoom calls there are cheaper options.

 The one that stands out for me is the Fifine K669B cardioid condenser microphone.
 It’s like the Blue Yeti in that it’s a large capsule condenser mic but it only sensitive to sound from one side (it has a cardioid sensitivity pattern).
 That’s just what you need in a Zoom call since it will reject room noise from behind it.
 And at about a third of the price of the Blue Yeti, it might be a perfect choice if you want a large desktop mic.

 An incredible number of Fifine K669B microphone has already been sold on Amazon alone.
-You can use this linkOpens in a new tab. to see more details on Amazon.
+You can use this link to see more details on Amazon.

-To get even better performance from the microphone check out this bundleOpens in a new tab. on Amazon that includes the Fifine microphone, radio-studio style scissor mic stand, and a pop screen.
+To get even better performance from the microphone check out this bundle on Amazon that includes the Fifine microphone, radio-studio style scissor mic stand, and a pop screen.

 To hear how the Fifine sounds and compares to a microphone that costs many more, watch the following video.